aschuma/max7219-led-matrix-clock-mqtt-display/Readme.md

 ### 💡 Important Note

 As mentioned in the [luma.led_matrix documentation](https://luma-led-matrix.readthedocs.io/en/latest/notes.html), it's recommended to use a logic level converter to bridge the 3.3V (Raspberry Pi) and 5V (MAX7219) gap.
-We recommend using a bidirectional logic level converter such as [this one](https://www.amazon.com/Level-Conversion-Module-Sensor-Raspberry/dp/B07QC929R4/).
+I recommend using a bidirectional logic level converter such as [this one](https://www.amazon.com/Level-Conversion-Module-Sensor-Raspberry/dp/B07QC929R4/).

 ## 📡 MQTT Integration